 Planned project outcomes

-Policies & plans take more account of impacts, risks & trade-offs of different agricultural development pathways and request more relevant research to be conducted by research organisations
+policies and plans take more account of impacts, risks and trade-offs of different agricultural development pathways and request more relevant research to be conducted by research organisations

 - Civil society organisations

-Are shaping national discourse on agricultural development to take more account of impacts, risks & trade-offs of different agricultural development pathways and hold government accountable
+are shaping national discourse on agricultural development to take more account of impacts, risks and trade-offs of different agricultural development pathways and hold government accountable

 - Research organisations

-Have enhanced capacity and UK-Africa research relationships, enabling stronger formulation, execution & communication of relevant applied research
+have enhanced capacity and UK-Africa research relationships, enabling stronger formulation, execution and communication of relevant applied research

-Investment decisions and engagement in national policy processes take more account of impacts, risks & trade-offs of different agricultural development pathways
+investment decisions and engagement in national policy processes take more account of impacts, risks and trade-offs of different agricultural development pathways

 Planned project impact